 Is the Kmart pie maker worth buying?

-For $29, the Kmart pie maker is the cheapest in the market by a mile.
+The Kmart pie maker was $29 and reduced to $15, which is now the cheapest in the market by a mile.
 However, its pie moulds aren’t as deep and wide as other models available (see below).
 It means that it can only make relatively small pies in each batch.
 That’s not so bad if you’re cooking for the kids or making a small snack for two.
 The Anko pie maker is also multifunctional; it can make desserts, and can even serve as a waffle maker.
 Its cheap price tag and rave reviews definitely make it a worthwhile buy, even if you only end up using it occasionally.

 What can you make in the Kmart pie maker?